robbintt/flatagents/sdk/python/README.md

 - **[mdap](https://github.com/memgrafter/flatagents/tree/main/sdk/python/examples/mdap)** - Multi-step reasoning with calibrated confidence
 - **[gepa_self_optimizer](https://github.com/memgrafter/flatagents/tree/main/sdk/python/examples/gepa_self_optimizer)** - Self-optimizing prompt evolution

+## Known Issues

+### aisuite drops tools from API calls

+When using the aisuite backend with tool calling (MCP), tools are silently dropped from the API request unless `max_turns` is set.
+This is a bug in aisuite's `client.chat.completions.create()` which pops the `tools` kwarg.

+**Workaround:** The SDK includes a direct provider call for Cerebras that bypasses aisuite's client.
+See `_call_aisuite_cerebras_direct()` in `flatagent.py`.
+Other providers may need similar workarounds until aisuite fixes this upstream.

+**Symptoms:** Model outputs tool call JSON in text content instead of using actual tool calling mechanism.
+Agent completes immediately with "no tool calls" when tools should have been invoked.

 ## License

 MIT License - see [LICENSE](../../LICENSE) for details.